 When you begin your website design process with these three steps, you lay a solid foundation for adding to and maintaining your website for years to come.
 Think of your initial design work as just the beginning.
 By adding blog posts, optimizing donation forms, and providing event pages on your website, you’ll continue to draw in supporters old and new to the hub of your online presence.

-A CMS serves as the backbone of your nonprofit website design efforts, so choosing between a generic CMS and a nonprofit-specific CMS will be an essential initial step in your design journey.
+A CMS is the backbone of your nonprofit website design efforts.
+Choosing between a generic CMS and a nonprofit-specific CMS will be an essential initial step in your design journey.

 While generic CMS platforms are popular, most nonprofits will benefit from a nonprofit-specific platform’s user-friendly tools and support.
 And once you’ve selected your CMS, you can be well on your way to providing your constituents and supporters will a valuable online resource.

 Design Done Better

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design